-By completing this program, students will achieve the following learning goals:
+By completing this certificate, students will achieve the following learning goals:

 - 1. Demonstrate critical knowledge of a wide range of creative writing and a variety of diverse cultural viewpoints; - 2.
 Demonstrate expertise in critical analysis of professional works of literature as writers (reading as writers); - 3.
 Demonstrate knowledge of genres and aesthetics by learning to write well in many forms.
-This includes a basic command of grammar; - 4.
-Demonstrate intellectual discipline by narrowing one's creative focus and energies to produce the most effective work while meeting deadlines and managing time effectively; and - 5.
+This includes a basic command of grammar; - Demonstrate intellectual discipline by narrowing one's creative focus and energies to produce the most effective work while meeting deadlines and managing time effectively; and - 5.
 Demonstrate habits of creativity in the forms of creative problemsolving, experimentation, inventiveness, and revision.

-- A minimum of 12 semester credits must be completed at ARCC. - A minimum grade of C must be earned in all program and additional requirements. - Students must complete a Certificate Application.
-Certificate Applications are available online, in the Office of Records & Registration, and in the Advising Center.
-Submit a completed form to the Office of Records & Registration.
+- A minimum of 12 semester credits must be completed at ARCC. - A minimum grade of C must be earned in all program and additional requirements. - All course requirements must be complete before a certificate will be awarded. - Students must complete a Certificate Application.
+Certificate Applications are available online at AnokaRamsey.edu/resources/forms/ under Records and Registration.
+Alternative formats of the form are available at the Records and Registration Office per request. - The requirements of this program are subject to change without notice.

-□ ENGL 1120♦ Cross-Current College Writing and Critical Reading OR □ ENGL 1121♦ College Writing and Critical Reading 4 □ ENGL 2241♦ Introduction to Creative Writing
+☐ ENGL 1120 ♦ Cross-Current College Writing and Critical Reading OR □ ENGL 1121♦ College Writing and Critical Reading 4 ☐ ENGL 2241♦ Introduction to Creative Writing

+Add ditional Requirements: 12 credits

 Choose two of the following:

-□ ENGL 2261♦ Creative Nonfiction Writing 3
+☐ ENGL 2261♦ Creative Nonfiction Writing .
+3

-□ ENGL 2262♦ Poetry Writing 3
+Poetry Writing.

-□ ENGL 2263♦ Fiction Writing 3
+Fiction Writing

 Choose two of the following:

-□ ENGL 2251♦ Creative Writing for Stage and Screen 3 Creative Writing for Children and Young Adults 3 A Writer's Life: Paths to Publication □ ENGL 2291^ Manuscript Development 3
+☐ ENGL 2251♦ Creative Writing for Stage and Screen .
+3

+☐ ENGL 2271 ♦ Creative Writing for Children and Young Adults .
+3

+☐ ENGL 2281♦ A Writer's Life: Paths to Publication .
+3

+☐ FNGI 2291∧ Manuscript Development 3